Professional brand and networking Mastering LinkedIn

 🚨 Warning Signal

 If your result is 50% or less: You are likely fooled by the Common Idea.
 You are tagging people hoping they will look at your post.
-If most tags get ignored (the "Ghost Ratio"), you aren't cleverly beating the system—you are bothering your network.
+If most tags get ignored (the "Ghost Ratio"), you aren't cleverly beating the system.
+You are bothering your network.
 LinkedIn sees too many ignored tags as spam.
 Stop inviting people if your guests don't show up to the party.

 ✅ You're Doing It Right

 If your result is 80% or more: You are a Smart Connector.
-You only tag people when the topic truly matters to them.
+You only tag people when the topic matters to them.
 They appreciate the mention, and the system rewards you with more views.
 Only tag people when you are sure they will want to join that specific discussion.

 The Actual Rules for Tagging